cipher-x-sudo/cybernexus-app/RESEARCH_REPORT_COMPLETED.md

 ### 1.4 Current Implementation Status

-As of November 18, 2025 (Week 4, Tuesday), the project has achieved the following milestones:
+As of November 25, 2025 (Week 6, Project Completion), the project has successfully achieved all planned milestones:

 #### Completed (Weeks 1-3)